Certain necessary blogging resources come before earning your first bit of blogging income.

 While there is nothing particularly wrong with this frugal mentality, it typically results in slowing down your blog’s progress and income potential.

 It took me two full years to spend money on blogging resources that cost anything more than $50.
-Had I purchased some of these courses or eBooks sooner, my own eBook could have become successful much sooner.
+Had I purchased some of these courses or eBooks sooner, my own eBook could have become successful quicker.
 So, you live and learn!

 Can you make money from a blog without first spending money?
 Sure.
 But the income will likely be low/non-existent and the growth rate will be slow.